GoogleChrome/web.dev/src/site/content/en/blog/fugu-status/index.md

 ## Capabilities available as an origin trial {: #origin-trial }

 These APIs are available as an [origin trial][ot-dashboard] in Chrome.
-Origin trials provide an opportunity for us to validate experimental features and APIs, and make it possible for you to provide feedback on their usability and effectiveness in  broader deployment.
+Origin trials provide an opportunity for Chrome to validate experimental features and APIs, and make it possible for you to provide feedback on their usability and effectiveness in broader deployment.

 Opting into an origin trial allows you to build demos and prototypes that your beta testing users can try for the duration of the trial without requiring